 - There's a level of creature in between the Friends and Inner Circle.
 They are the Arch-Demons, evil beings who are only just as powerful as the Inner Circle, yet they are also made from pure darkness like the Friends and first class Agents.
 The main reason to fear these guys is the fact that they can leave the Other Side indefinetly.

 - The Friends will also employ Associates.
 These are a kind of villain, usually some form of Chaotic Neutral, who works for the Friends helping them gain a foothold in a certain world or collect souls.
 Not clients and thus not owing a debt to the Friends, they are usually paid in riches as opposed to power.
-Chernabog dislikes having these freelance agents who can come and go as they please, so he usually tries to lure them into a formal deal.
+Chernabog dislikes having these freelance agents who can come and go as they please, so he usually tries to lure them into a formal deal, but they are often too smart for that.

 - The Friends will occasionally manipulate from behind the scenes as well.
 Not everyone useful to the Friends' interests can be lured into becoming a Client, so the Friends use their agents to goad people into commiting acts of villainy on their own initiative.
 This will usually be either someone who isn't evil but could be pushed in that direction given the right motivation, or a villain whose personality wouldn't allow them to make deals with demons.